 You open your email and see a message from an unknown sender.
 They claim to have compromising photos or videos of you and threaten to release them to your friends and family unless you pay them money.
 Providing no evidence of the threat and you have no idea who they are.
 This scary situation is known as online sextortion, and it’s a growing problem in the new age of the internet.
-Here’s what you need to know about how to respond to email sextortion and how to protect yourself.
+Here’s what you need to know about how to respond to email sextortion, how to protect yourself and why it takes time to recover.

 Are Sextortion Emails Common?